mainigautam/instagram_backup_manager/README.md

 - Timeline Feature Dosen't works for now
 - Zoomed Post Pics are not supported in mobile view for now
 - Group Participant names are not shown in header of Group's DM
+- Shows Empty Bubble for posts those were from external pages/friend's profile
 - Tell More If You Find

 ## Note